Thank you for viewing our profile

 Thank you for taking the time to read our profile and learn about us.
 Parenting is our greatest responsibility and we model grace, responsibility, generosity, and forgiveness in our home.
 This is our promise to you: your child will always know how much God loves them, you love them, and we love them.
 We pray for your peace and clarity in this decision.

 We love to live in the moment and cherish the extraordinary in every day.
+Our two rules are 1) love God and 2) love others.
+Everything else flows from that.
 We spend as much time together as possible and love to spend time outside exploring and go on family adventures.
 Marissa stays at home and takes care of the children during the day.
-She loves taking the kids to the local parks, libraries, and play grounds, exploring the community in which we live.
+She loves taking the kids to the local parks, libraries, and play grounds, exploring the community.
+She will be homeschooling this year due to the pandemic and our family is excited to explore this new opportunity.

 Being in the military, there are some periods when Brandon is away, but when he is home, he works normal hours and loves to come home to play with the kids before dinner.
 Every night, we have a family dinner and talk about how God blessed us during the day and how we were able to bless someone else.
 We love having friends and family around the table with us as much as possible.
-Marissa travels one weekend a month for Air Force reserve duty, and Brandon always does something fun with the kids.
-They’ve built easels, planted Marissa flowers, and never skip a beat when Marissa is away!
+Marissa serves in the Air Force Reserve as a recruiter but is able to work from home on her own schedule.

 On the weekends, we love to go explore something new.
 Whether it be a museum or park, anything we have not done before is fair game.
 Sometimes when the week has been busy, we just find a new place to get breakfast or activity to do at home resting and relaxing.
 Through it all, we do life together.